adel-mamin/amast/libs/hsm/README.rst

 =============

-In addition to regular states every HSM must declare the initial state, which the HSM framework invokes to execute the topmost initial transition.
+In addition to regular states every HSM must declare the initial state, which the HSM library invokes to execute the topmost initial transition.

 HSM INITIALIZATION
 ==================